 Students are required to challenge the Sonography Principles and Instrumentation (SPI) Examination and the Adult Echocardiography (AE) Examination or Vascular Technology (VT) Examination with the American Registry of Diagnostic Medical Sonography (ARDMS) prior to graduation.
+They may also choose the Registered Cardiac Sonographer (RCS) Examination or Registered Vascular Specialist (RVS) Examination with Cardiac Credentialing International prior to graduation.
 Further information may be obtained from:

-American Registry of Diagnostic Medical Sonography (ARDMS) 1401 Rockville Pike, Suite 600 Rockville, MD 20852-1402 (800) 541-9754 FAX 301-738-0312 www.ardms.org
+American Registry of Diagnostic Medical Sonography (ARDMS) 1401 Rockville Pike, Suite 600, Rockville, MD 20852-1402 (800) 541-9754 FAX 301-738-0312 www.ardms.org